Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter vs. Royals Preview, Player Prop Bets - September 28

-On Thursday, Kerry Carpenter (.366 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Kerry Carpenter (.366 slugging percentage in past 10 games, including zero homers), take on starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Royals.
+He had a one-hit performance in his previous game (1-for-4) against the Royals.

 Sportsbook Promo Codes